CUNY New York City College of Technology

 The Verdict: A Reasonable Bet - With Caveats

-Key strengths include strong earnings premium over high school graduates, manageable debt relative to earnings.
-However, the data also shows a 21.5% graduation rate and concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates, manageable debt relative to earnings.
+What to keep an eye on: its 21.5% graduation rate, concerning loan repayment rates.

-Median debt of $10,533 is very manageable against $49,365 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $10,533 owed against $49,365 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links